-To receive full consideration for admission to the Department of Geology graduate program all applications must be completed by January 25.
-To apply to the graduate program in the Department of Geology please apply on-line HERE.
-After applying to the Graduate School, please check your application status frequently HERE.
+To receive full consideration for admission to the Department of Geology graduate program all applications must be completed by January 25th.
+To apply to the graduate program in the Department of Geology please apply on-line here.

 Baylor University offers both the M. S. and Ph.D. degree in geology.
 To be qualified for admission to graduate study the student must have completed a bachelor's degree in geology or related discipline with an overall minimum grade-point average of 2.9 and preferably a 3.0 in the major.
 The GRE test is required, and GRE scores in the 50th percentile or higher are preferable.
 Requirements for the master's degree are 30 semester hours of graduate courses including 6 semester hours of thesis.
 A minimum of 12 semester hours (excluding thesis hours) must be 5000-level courses for the M.S.
 The Ph.D. degree requires a minimum of 60 hours beyond the bachelor's degree including 48 graduate course hours and 12 semester hours of dissertation.
 A minimum of 30 semester hours (excluding thesis hours) must be 5000-level courses for the Ph.D.
 See the Graduate Catalog here for details.

 An applicant for the Master of Arts degree in earth science must have a minimum 2.9 overall undergraduate grade point average.
 In addition, the student must have eighteen (18) hours of course work in the physical or natural sciences including physical and historical geology.
 The GRE test is required.
 Candidates for graduation must complete 30 semester hours of graduate courses including 6 semester hours of thesis.
 A minimum of 12 semester hours (excluding thesis hours) must be 5000-level courses.